SlayerT26/Tranquil/README.md

 ### Goal

 Create a webpage, that will search a random drink.
-Give its name, ingrediants, and Instruction.
+Give its name, ingredients, and Instruction.